haosulab/SAPIEN/docs/source/tutorial/robotics/get_start.rst

 Add damping to joints
 --------------------------------------

-To make the robot stay at this pose, we need to add some dumping to the robot joint.
+To make the robot stay at this pose, we need to add some damping to the robot joint.
 It will penalize the joint velocity to stabilize the robot.
 Add the following code before the while loop.